Auto Loan Refinance: How It Works and When It Makes Sense

 With that said, refinancing with the same lender may not be the best option for you financially.
 To make sure you’re getting the best deal, take some time to shop around and compare rates from other lenders first.

-How soon can you refinance a car loan after purchase?
+How soon can you refinance a car after buying it?

 So, you got stuck with high interest rates or a long repayment period after buying your car.
 You’re not alone—and you’re certainly not the only person wondering if you can refinance a car loan immediately.
 We’ve got some good and bad news for you.